-nuh_temporal_id_plus1.
+nuh temporal id plus1.
 This field specifies the temporal identifier of the NAL unit plus 1.
 The value of TemporalId is equal to TID minus 1.
-A TID value of 0 is illegal to ensure that there is at least one bit in the NAL unit header equal to 1, so to enable independent considerations of start code emulations in the NAL unit header and in the NAL unit payload data.
+A TID value of 0 is illegal to ensure that there is at least one bit in the NAL unit header equal to 1, so to enable the consideration of start code emulations in the NAL unit payload data independent of the NAL unit header.